apatyk/apatyk/README.md

 ## Hi, I'm Adam 👋

-- 💻 I'm passionate about machine learning, computer vision, data engineering, and scalable data processing.
+- 💻 I'm passionate about machine learning, computer vision, data engineering, and scalable data processing
 - 🔭 I enjoy using Rust, Python, and React
-- 🌱 I'm currently learning DataFusion.
+- 🌱 I'm currently learning DataFusion
 - 🏔️ When I’m not behind a computer, you can find me hiking or exploring with a camera in my hand

 <!--